borisnorm/mynotes/java_note.md

 * A class must be declared abstract if any of the methods in that class are abstract.

 ## Interface
-* Interface can have default with a body.
+* Interface can have default method with a body.
 * We can have an interface B extends another interface B, so that B can extends A's behaviors without force any classes implements A to implements the new behaviors.
 So the users of those classes can choose to implements A or B.
 ```
 public interface DoItPlus extends DoIt {